-- N.S., Lord Fairfax Community College
+- N.S., Lord Fairfax Community College"

 I find it really interesting studying the network phase of the computer industry.
 I never knew there would be so much to learn.
 I enjoy my facilitator Tracey.
 She is easy to talk to and if I needed anything, she was always there.
 I really appreciate the assistance I have had from everyone and the continued support that I know I will have for my future courses.
 Thank you!

-- J.A., West Virginia Wesleyan College
+- J.A., West Virginia Wesleyan College"

-Yes, because ed2go programs are online you never have to actually travel to the school.
+Yes, ed2go courses are online, so you never have to actually travel to the school.
 Most schools offer telephone or online registration.

-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-You'll have six months to complete this program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive six (6) months to complete the course.

-Upon successful completion of the program, you will be awarded a certificate of completion.
+Upon successful completion of the course, you will be awarded a Certificate of Completion.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We don't provide direct job placement services, but our facilitators and career counselors will help you build your resume and are available to give advice on finding your first job.
-Facilitators will also be available to use as a professional reference upon completion of the program.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

 The majority of labs can be done using the online lab system.
 A lab scheduling link is included.

 Learning networking at home is easy when you enroll in an online course like those offered from ed2go.
-With a virtual interactive lab environment and one-on-one interaction with your facilitator, our complete online training is a great way to fit networking classes into your busy schedule.
+With a virtual interactive lab environment and one-on-one interaction with your instructor, our complete online training is a great way to fit networking classes into your busy schedule.